SoftUni-Internal/interactive-content/EN/02-Dependency-Injection-and-Services/04-Observables-and-RxJS.md

 To apply the `share` operator, we must pass it as an argument to the `pipe` method.

-The `share` operator returns a new Observable that shares the original one.
+It returns a new Observable that shares the original one.

 If there are **no subscribers**, the newly-created observable will **unsubscribe** from the source Observable.